Frequently Asked Questions

 Other Forms that can be filled out at Colby:

 - Federal & State of Maine Form W-4

 Can I have my paycheck direct deposited?

 If you had direct deposit last year, we will assume that you wish to continue and will be using the same bank that you have used in the past.
-If you wish to change your banking information, you may return to this same link to update your data, however, we ask that you watch your bank account(s) online to be sure this change occurs.
+If you wish to change your banking information, you may update your information in Workday, however, we ask that you watch your bank account(s) online to be sure this change occurs.
 As a reminder, for students wishing to receive credit refunds from their student accounts via direct deposit, their banking information will need to be updated in the finances tab of their myColby portal as well.

-If you wish to discontinue direct deposit, you must contact the Payroll Office.
+If you wish to discontinue direct deposit, you must update your banking information on your Workday portal.

 Can any student get a job on campus (regardless of whether or not they have work study in their aid package)?